 How to use survey logic in your survey?

-1. Firstly, create your questions.
-After adding the questions to your survey, you need to arrange them in a logical order.
+Step 1.
+Create your questions and arrange them in a logical order.

 You can add a new question by clicking the Add next step button under the question or by drop-down lists within each question.